HenrikMoe/BakerTilly-Jinsei.ai/README.md

 ## 1) Turbocharged Chat: Upload multiple files with automated formatting for mutliple spreadsheets

-### Upload multiple files within Pixel chat and have them automtically formatted and synced with the Baker Tilly tool suite.
+### Upload multiple files within chat and have them automtically formatted and synced with the Baker Tilly tool suite.

 ### Assistant can take multiple file uploads and output the files to the Baker Tilly tool suite in a standardized format.